|

 John Aska (left in picture below) was a

-founding player and was Chairman of the London Ravens, and started with them in
+founding player and Chairman of the London Ravens starting with them in

 1983.
 An outstanding athlete, he represented GB in their opening games from 1985